tytydraco/yessleep/out/My_children_beat_me_but_its_not_their_fault.md

 After they're done pummeling me, they throw me outside in the winter night.

 The cops are called, I can see their lights.
 I scramble the yard to find my license.
 But it doesn't matter.
-The moment that I hand it over, they forget about it.
-It falls out of the cop's hands, onto the lawn, and I am taken to the back of their squad car because I can't identify my address.
+The moment that I hand it over, they forget all about it.
+It falls out of the cop's hands, lands on the lawn, and I am taken to the back of their squad car because I can't identify my address.

 We start driving, and driving, but then the vehicle starts to slow down.
 The officers began to seem more relaxed.
 Their shoulders droop a bit and the tension they exude begins to ebb.